Explore the Klementinum

 Why Visit the Klementinum?

 You would normally come into the complex for one of two reasons.
-Firstly it has two really nice classical music venues, the larger at the Church of Saint Clements and the smaller at the Mirror Chapel.
-The other reason is to do the Klementinum Guided Tour which takes in the Astronomical Tower, Meridian Room, Baroque Library Hall and Mirror Chapel if not being used.
-CZK220 for a 45 minute tour and if you’ve got the Prague Tourist Card then you get a 25% discount.
+Firstly it has two really nice classical music venues, the larger at the Church of Saint Clement and the smaller at the Mirror Chapel.
+The other reason is to do the Klementinum Guided Tour (when the site opens scroll right down to the bottom of the page to see the ticket booking options) which takes in the Astronomical Tower, Meridian Room, Baroque Library Hall and Mirror Chapel if not being used. @CZK300 for a 45 minute tour.
 Opens from 10am. (check the website to see exactly what’s on the tour).

-The Jesuit order is ejected from Prague in 1773.
-From 1780 King Joseph the second closes many churches and monasteries and uses the Klementinum mainly as a hospital and warehouses (for example, the Mirror Chapel was used to store books) and in 1781 it became part of the National Library.
+The Jesuit order was ejected from Prague in 1773.
+From 1780 King Joseph II closed many churches and monasteries so he used the Klementinum mainly as a hospital and warehouses (for example, the Mirror Chapel was used to store books) and in 1781 it became part of the National Library.

 On a side note you might like to read about a man who worked at the Klementinum and his project called Langweils Model.